 Additional Utah Jazz Info

-The Utah Jazz was founded in 1974 as the New Orleans Jazz.
+Utah Jazz was founded in 1974 as the New Orleans Jazz.
 After five seasons in New Orleans, the Jazz moved to Utah and kept the name, despite requests to change it.
 Even though they have never won the NBA Championship, the Utah Jazz has been one of the NBA's most successful teams since moving to Utah in 1979.
-The Jazz have won their division eight times- 1984, 1989, 1992, 1997, 1998, 2000, 2007, and 2008.
-Those Jazz teams of the 80's and 90's featured the duo of John Stockon and Karl Malone, one of the most successful and well known player-to-player tandems in the history of American sports.
-Stockton and Malone were a part of the two Jazz teams in the late 90's the made it to the NBA Finals and most to the Chicago Bulls.
+Jazz has won its division eight times- 1984, 1989, 1992, 1997, 1998, 2000, 2007, and 2008.
+Those Jazz teams of the 80s and 90s featured the duo of John Stockon and Karl Malone, one of the most successful and well-known player-to-player tandems in the history of American sports.
+Stockton and Malone were a part of the two Jazz teams in the late 90s that made it to the NBA Finals and lost to the Chicago Bulls.

 The Utah Jazz had a solid season a year ago, finishing in the playoff hunt in the Western Conference.
-After needing seven games to beat the fourth-seeded Los Angeles Clippers in round one, the Jazz were run out of the playoffs in four games games in round two.
+After needing seven games to beat the fourth-seeded Los Angeles Clippers in round one, the Jazz was run out of the playoffs in four games in round two.

 For the draft, the team had a pair of first-round choices, in spots 24 and 30.
 They used the first pick on small forward Tyler Lydon from Syracuse and the second on shooting guard Josh Hart from Villanova.
 In free agency, the team lost franchise player, small forward Gordon Hayward, and did not make any free agent signings of their own.
 Jazz fans will now sit back and see what direction the franchise takes going forward.